 5. Sidak Leadership Program (SikhRI)

-A deep dive into Sikh history, Gurbani, and applied ethics — ideal for mid-career professionals seeking purpose and clarity.
+A deep dive into Sikh history, Gurbani, and applied ethics.
+It is best suited for mid-career professionals seeking purpose and clarity.

 6. Sikhs Without Borders